 There will always be an element of fear.
-It’s a natural instinct which is there to help keep you safe.
-The fear-factor in a way helps to drive you to push your limits.
-It motivates you to train hard, to prepare well and to keep healthy.
+It’s an instinct that is there to help keep you safe.
+The fear factor in a way helps to drive you to push your limits.
+It motivates you to train hard, to prepare well, and to keep healthy.

 The equipment sounds expensive.
 What type of sponsorship are you looking for?